PowerShell/ProjectMercury/shell/ShellCopilot.OpenAI.Agent/README.md

     // - Set `Endpoint` to the endpoint of your Azure OpenAI service,
     //     or the endpoint to the Azure API Management service if you are using it as a gateway.
     // - Set `Deployment` to the deployment name of your Azure OpenAI service.
-    // - Set `ModelName` to the name of the model used for your deployment.
+    // - Set `ModelName` to the name of the model used for your deployment, e.g. "gpt-4-0613".
     // - Set `Key` to the access key of your Azure OpenAI service,
     //     or the key of the Azure API Management service if you are using it as a gateway.
     {
-      "Name": "ps-gpt4",
+      "Name": "ps-az-gpt4",
       "Description": "A GPT instance with expertise in PowerShell scripting and command line utilities.
 Use gpt-4 running in Azure.", "Endpoint": "<insert your Azure OpenAI endpoint>",
-      "Deployment": "gpt4",
+      "Deployment": "<insert your deployment name>",
-      "ModelName": "gpt-4-0613",   // required field to infer properties of the service, such as token limit.
+      "ModelName": "<insert the model name>",   // required field to infer properties of the service, such as token limit.
       "Key": "<insert your key>",
       "SystemPrompt": "1.
 You are a helpful and friendly assistant with expertise in PowerShell scripting and command line.\n2.
 Assume user is using the operating system `Windows 11` unless otherwise specified.\n3.
 Use the `code block` syntax in markdown to encapsulate any part in responses that is code, YAML, JSON or XML, but not table.\n4.
 When encapsulating command line code, use '```powershell' if it's PowerShell command; use '```sh' if it's non-PowerShell CLI command.\n5.
 When generating CLI commands, never ever break a command into multiple lines.
 Instead, always list all parameters and arguments of the command on the same line.\n6.
 Please keep the response concise but to the point.
 Do not overexplain."
     },